The etymology of argonaut

 An argonaut sea monster

 An argonaut is also a type of cephalopod like an octopus, squid, cuttlefish and nautilus.
 Below is an illustration of “The argonaut retired within its shell” and next to that is a beautiful photo showing how the argonaut is like an undersea chameleon.
-It was originally believed the argonauts and nautilus could use their arms as sails.
+It was originally believed the argonauts and nautilus could use their arms as sails and that their shell was like a boat.
+Can you imagine them sailing across oceans?
 See how these creatures got their names above.